141 Atkins Street, Middletown, CT 06457 • Phone: 860-346-1270 • Fax: 203-237-9596

 • Reduce greenhouse gas emissions

-• Enhance, protect and/or improve soil, air and water quality
+• Enhance, protect, and improve soil, air, and water quality

 • Heating with wood pellets

 Wood pellet stoves are about 80 to 85 percent efficient and produce very little ash.
-But while they work well and users can avoid the headache of splitting wood, they do require electricity to run a small motor and an auger that feeds the pellets into the stove, so users who are off the grid need some source of power.
-And on the other side of the spectrum, urban users may find themselves limited by laws in some cities that prohibit the use of pellet stoves when air quality is poor.
+But while they work well and users can avoid the headache of splitting wood, they do require electricity to run a small motor and an auger that feeds the pellets into the stove, so users who are off the grid need some power source.
+On the other hand, urban users may find themselves limited by laws in some cities that prohibit the use of pellet stoves when air quality is poor.

 Pellet Depot Products